non/kronecker/README.md

 Some people might take issue with the finite/infinite terminology (especially in a library named for Kronecker).
-The terms stand in for bounded/unbounded. `Card.Finite` represents a finite, definite quantity that we can compute with, whereas `Card.Infninite` represents an unbounded cardinality (a set whose members can't be exhaustively enumerated).
-The other `Card.Semifinite` members (`Plus`, `Times`, `Pow`) represent quantities that are bounded, but which can't be computed with in the current runtime (they are effectively unbounded).
+The terms stand in for bounded/unbounded. `Card.Finite` represents a finite, definite quantity that we can compute with, whereas `Card.Infinite` represents an unbounded cardinality (a set whose members can't be exhaustively enumerated).
+The other `Card.Semifinite` members (`Plus`, `Times`, `Pow`) represent quantities that are bounded, but which can't be computed within the current runtime (they are effectively unbounded).

 ### Known issues